rfrowe/GetOldTweets-java/README.md

 CoreNLP parser (please make sure the English components are installed at `edu/stanford/nlp/models/lexparser/englishPCFG.ser.gz`).
 Then SentiWordNet 3.0.0 is used to assign sentiment to all word in the tweet.

+## Findings
+Please see the `data` directory for my data (raw tweets were excluded as the files total around 600MiB) along with paper and presentation.